Matt-Wash-Burn/BlueTeam/HW1/README.md

 #### a.2
 - The three images (dog.bmp, fish.bmp and einstein.bmp) should be in the same directory as the a.2 script.
 - Open the script for part 1 and click 'run' or press 'F5'.
--Three figures should appear that contain a pair of images consisting of the original image and its magnatude components.
+- Three figures should appear that contain a pair of images consisting of the original image and its magnatude components.

 #### a.3